freeverseio/laos-erc721/README.md

 npx hardhat verify --network <network-name> <contract-address> <contract-deploy-arguments>
 ```

-Make sure to obtain the corresponding API_KEY, and set it in the `.hardhat.config.ts` file.
+## Gas cost considerations

+The pattern implemented by this contract, in conjunction with the LAOS blockchain,
+allows the minting and evolution of an arbitrary number of NFTs on any EVM-compatible Layer 1.
+All minting gas fees are paid on the LAOS blockchain,
+with a single exception: the initial cost of deploying the contract on the chosen Layer 1.

+Assets appear on-chain in the selected Layer 1 and can be traded using that chain's native
+currency within its existing ecosystem.

+For DApps to accurately reflect bridgelessly minted assets,
+they can opt to monitor both consensus systems or, more conveniently,
+utilize a Universal Node as their RPC endpoint.
+Additional details are available in [these resources](https://docs.laosnetwork.io/introduction/resources).

+Users desiring visibility for their bridgelessly minted assets in DApps not yet integrating the above methods have several options:

+- Transferring the asset once ensures automatic tracking by all DApps.
+This can be done via importing the asset to a web3 wallet
+(e.g. Metamask), and sending it, either via a 'self-transfer' (the same address acts as sender and receiver),
+or to another controlled address.

+- Utilizing the contract's broadcast features, which emit mint events (`broadcastMint`) or self-transfer events (`broadcastSelfTransfer`),
+not altering the contract's storage, and thus incurring minimal gas fees.
+The batch versions of these methods
+significantly reduce gas costs by circumventing the base transaction fee of 21000 gas.

+Here are approximate gas costs for comparison (check the [tests](./test/ERC721Universal.ts) for verification):

+* Any number of mints in DApps using any of the above patterns: 0 gas
+* Mint of 1 asset using the default [OpenZeppelin ERC721 Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts): 140,683 gas
+* `broadcastMint` of 1 asset: 28,140 gas
+* `broadcastSelfTransfer` of 1 asset: 28,164 gas
+* `broadcastSelfTransferBatch` of 1000 assets: 7,016,723 = 7,016 per asset

 ## Additional resources

+- **LAOS Documentation**: For developers wanting to start building on LAOS, [here](https://docs.laosnetwork.io/).
-- **LAOS Whitepaper**: For a comprehensive understanding of the LAOS project, please review the [whitepaper](https://github.com/freeverseio/laos-whitepaper)
+- **LAOS Whitepaper**: For a comprehensive understanding of the LAOS project, please review the [whitepaper](https://github.com/freeverseio/laos-whitepaper).

-- **LAOS Roadmap**: To explore the future plans and updates for LAOS, visit the [roadmap](https://github.com/freeverseio/laos-roadmap)
+- **LAOS Roadmap**: To explore the future plans and updates for LAOS, visit the [roadmap](https://github.com/freeverseio/laos-roadmap).